pivotal-cf/bbr-pcf-pipeline-tasks/README.md

 To use any of these tasks, apart from `export-om-installation`, you will need either:
 - a Concourse worker with access to your Ops Manager private networks.
 You can find an example template for deploying an external worker in a different network to your Concourse deployment [here](https://github.com/concourse/concourse-bosh-deployment/blob/master/cluster/external-worker.yml)
 - or, provide the `OPSMAN_PRIVATE_KEY` to use a SSH tunnel via the Ops Manager VM.
+This key **is not required** if your concourse worker **has access** to the Ops Manager **private networks**.
 Please note, using a SSH tunnel may increase the time taken to drain backup artifacts.
 Backup artifacts can be very large and using a SSH tunnel will be a significant overhead on network performance.

 ### Disk space